Energy Efficient Condo Recommendations From HOA Property Management

 And speaking of every little bit helping, let’s discuss some quick tips that both condo residents and managers can implement in order to conserve energy while maximizing comfort.
 These tips include:

 • Turn down the thermostat while you sleep.
-Easing up off the heat not only will help conserve energy, it may also ensure that you rest better.
-A study in the journal La Presse Médicale found that people in pajamas and using one sheet generally slept better when the temperature was below 70 degrees Fahrenheit.
+Lowering the temperature will not only will help conserve energy, it may also ensure that you rest better.
+A study in the journal La Presse Médicale found that people generally slept better when the temperature was below 70 degrees Fahrenheit.

 • Wash your clothes on cold.
-ENERGY STAR house plans place a heavy focus on efficiency, and an area they dial in on is the laundry room.
-If a load doesn’t absolutely require it, don’t wash in warm or hot water.
+ENERGY STAR house plans place a heavy focus on the laundry room.
+Unless a load absolutely requires it, don’t wash in warm or hot water.

 • Don’t block air registers and radiators.
 Blocking registers keeps room temperatures lower or higher than they should be.

 • Don’t rinse your dishes before putting them in the dishwasher.
-Not only does pre-washing dishes impede your detergent’s cleaning action, it wastes a significant amount of water.
+Pre-washing dishes impedes your detergent’s cleaning action and wastes a significant amount of water.

 • Keep your blinds down in the summer.
 Want to make sure that the AC isn’t constantly cycling?
 Draw the curtains!